-To provide food security actors in Bangladesh with a strategic orientation in food security planning, the government of Bangladesh designed and approved the National Food Policy (2006) and Plan of Action (2008-2015).
-The latter translates three core objectives of the policy into strategic areas of intervention and priority actions: Adequate and stable supply of safe and nutritious food; Increased purchasing power and access to food of the people; and Adequate nutrition for all individuals, especially women and children.
+To provide food security actors in Bangladesh with a strategic orientation in food security planning, the government of Bangladesh designed and approved the National Food Policy (2006) and its associated Plan of Action (2008-2015).
+The latter translates the three core objectives of the policy into strategic areas of intervention and priority actions (see box 1).